 Usage Pattern

-The rate of use can have a significant impact on the lifespan of your system.
-Large families that have greater demand for hot water will place more strain on their systems.
+The rate of use can significantly impact a hot water system lifespan.
+Large families that have a greater demand for hot water will place more strain on their systems.
 If you notice that hot water usage is high in your household, you might consider staggering the usage times or even look into having a second unit in place to handle the load better.

 Maintenance and Upkeep

-Regular maintenance is very important!
+Regular maintenance is very important as far as hot water system lifespan!
 Just as your car requires an oil change, so does your hot water system.
 Simple tasks include but are not limited to flushing the tanks to remove sediments that collect, checking for other leakages, etc., to maintain your system’s efficiency.

 Neglecting simple maintenance measures can lead to inefficiency and premature failure of the system.